launchflow/buildflow-docs/docs/reference/api/processor.md

 # Processor API

 The **Processor API** is the primary abstraction provided by **BuildFlow**.
 It contains all of the user's processing logic between the [IO Providers](./providers/base).
-Processors come in two different flavors: [streaming](processors/streaming.md) and [batch](processors/batch.md).
-The main difference between the two is that in batch mode you operate on a finite (bounded) set of data, and in streaming mode you operate on an infinite (unbounded) stream of data.

-The return type of your process function determines what will be written to your sink.
-In batch mode you can return a Ray Dataset, python dictionaries, or python dataclasses.
-In streaming mode you can return python dictionaries or python dataclasses.
-If you return a python dataclass you can take advantage of BuildFlow's automatic [schema validation](../features/schema-validation.md).
+A processor is composed of:
+- A `source` resource type
+- A `sink` resource type
+- Your processing logic

+Your `source` is a `ResourceType` that defines how data should be retrieved and sent to your processor.

+Your `sink` is a `ResourceType` that defines how data should be sent to your resource from your processor.

 :::tip